Don’t Be Fooled By These Debunked Learning Myths!

 Why is that a myth?

 So, let’s be clear: The belief that the “7%-38%-55% rule” applies to every type of information is completely false.
-It’s a gross mischaracterization of the research conducted by Dr. Albert Mehrabian in the 1960s.
+It’s a gross mischaracterization of the research that Dr. Albert Mehrabian conducted in the 1960s.

 Dr. Mehrabian’s research was not about how we communicate ideas in general.
 As explained here, his findings pertained only to people expressing their feelings and attitudes in an ambiguous way.